 People living in the most disadvantaged areas of Great Britain live shorter lives and in worse health than people living in the most affluent areas.
 We all depend on certain things to stay well and healthy .
-These basic requirements can be economic (jobs, income, education and skills, the local economy), social (social connections, having a say in what’s happening locally) or environmental (housing, the local neighbourhood, the local environment).
+These basic requirements, or building blocks, can be economic (jobs, income, education and skills, the local economy), social (social connections, having a say in what’s happening locally) or environmental (our homes, the local neighbourhood, the local environment).

-These health factors – often called the social determinants of health – are the reasons for the differences in life expectancy and quality of health throughout Great Britain.
+These building blocks of health – often called the social determinants of health – are the reasons for the differences in life expectancy and quality of health throughout Great Britain.
 As well as where we are born and live, other factors, such as discrimination and racism, are also a critical part of the inequality picture.

 That means that good health is a community issue, not just an individual issue.
-And that is why as a charity, we focus on the economic, social and environmental health factors which have an impact on our life expectancy and the quality of our health.
+And that is why as a charity, we focus on the building blocks of health which have an impact on our life expectancy and the quality of our health.

 Key health factors

 We know from our own work and research– that there are two factors which are vital to our health and wellbeing in themselves and are also key to tackling other issues.
 These are:

 - Social connections: bringing people together with a sense of purpose and hope.